ULTRASONIC TECHNOLOGY IN NDT

 - Compression is also know as normal incidence.
 This is the primary internal inspection for bar testing.
 The transducer is set to exactly enter the bar surface perpendicular to the surface.
 This inspection method is limited to the entire bar volume except approximately a 3mm thick outer shell.

-- MAC offers a wide variety of highly sophisticated UT testing solutions to meet your specific needs.
+- MAC offers a wide variety of highly sophisticated UT and PA UT testing solutions to meet your specific needs.

 - MAC’s ultrasonic NDT testing methods will indicate material defects such as longitudinal and transverse cracks, inclusions and other flaws, as well as ID/OD dimensions and dimensional changes such as thickness and ovality.

 - The Echomac® Rotary Transducer Assembly provides multiple test configurations for tube or bar up to 500mm in diameter.
 Available for shear-wave configuration (surface and subsurface defects) and compression-wave configuration (internal defects and dimensions measurements such as wall thickness).

 - The Echomac® FD-6 Multi Channel Ultrasonic Tester is a computer-based UT inspection instrument designed for on- or off-line flaw detection, thickness and dimensional measurement.

 - The Echomac® FD-6 Phased Array Test System offers high-speed parallel processing to handle a large amount of data and is designed for situations where phased array ultrasonic technology is preferred to conventional rotary ultrasonics.
 A unique water box design minimizes water loss and bubbles while ensuring that bars are properly centered relative to the transducers.